k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 ### How Do I Add Actor to Stage?

-To add an Actor to Stage of the Broadway flow, click anywhere in the **Stage** area to open the **Add Actors to [Stage Name]** window.
-The window displays the list of existing categories on the left side, and the existing built-in Actors per each categories on the right side.
-Click **SUBMIT** to finish the action.
+To add an Actor to Stage of Broadway flow:
+- Click anywhere in the **Stage** area to open the **Add Actors to [Stage Name]** window.
+  - The window displays the list of categories on the left side, and the built-in Actors per each categories on the right side.
+- Click **SUBMIT** to finish the action.
+The Actor is added to the Stage.

 ![image](/articles/99_Broadway/images/99_04_01_add_actor.PNG)